nhsland/futurenhs-platform/docs/tech-stack/README.md

 ### Linkerd

-A service mesh encrypts network traffic between our services, enables automated canary deployments with intelligent traffic routing, supports automated retries and timeouts and it provides diagnostic information about our network traffic.
+Linkerd encrypts network traffic between our services, enables automated canary deployments with intelligent traffic routing, supports automated retries and timeouts and it provides diagnostic information about our network traffic.

 ### PostgreSQL

 We also considered **Azure CosmosDB**.
-It's fully managed and scales infinitelty.
+CosmosDB is fully managed and scales infinitelty.
 Unfortunately development for CosmosDB requires Windows for the emulator.

 ## A note about API gateways

 We're planning to start without a dedicated API Gateway, because we don't plan to have a public API in the beginning.
 We may have an API, which is available on the internet, but it will be exclusively used by our platform.
 This means we can use cookies for authentication, which is the safest option for websites at the moment, and we are less concerned about usage quotas or other parties calling the API.